cal-cs184-student/hw-webpages-sp24-ashmchiu/hw4.md

 site: [https://cal-cs184-student.github.io/hw-webpages-sp24-ashmchiu/hw4/](https://cal-cs184-student.github.io/hw-webpages-sp24-ashmchiu/hw4/)

 ## Overview
 In this assignment, we create a physical simulation of a cloth.
 The cloth is able to maintain its shape and behavior through internal spring forces.
 It is also able to collide with external objects and itself.
 We also explore different shading options for the cloth, which includes diffuse and Phong shading, texture mapping, bump and displacement mapping, and ideal specular (mirror-like) environment mapping using cubemaps.
-Finally, we implement a few extra features, such as time-varying wind forces.
-TODO and maybe bubbles
+Finally, we implement a few extra features, such as time-varying wind forces, a transparent blue-tinted shader, and TODO

+What we found interesting TODO

+Debugging journey TODO

 ## Part 1: Masses and springs
 In this part, our main goal was creating a grid of point masses and springs.
 To do so, we iterated through <code class="language-plaintext highlighter-rouge">num_height_points</code> and an inner loop of <code class="language-plaintext highlighter-rouge">num_width_points</code> to generate our point masses in row-major order.
 Depending on whether the orientation was horizontal or vertical, we either varied across the <code class="language-plaintext highlighter-rouge">xz</code> plane or the <code class="language-plaintext highlighter-rouge">xy</code> plane.
 Furthermore, if the point mass's <code class="language-plaintext highlighter-rouge">(x, y)</code> index was within the cloth's <code class="language-plaintext highlighter-rouge">pinned</code> vector, then we set their <code class="language-plaintext highlighter-rouge">pinned</code> boolean to <code class="language-plaintext highlighter-rouge">true</code> (which we'll see at the corners of ../scene/pinned4.json).